goblimey/ntripcaster/README.md

 Again, you need to read the manual,

 Whenever you change anything in the project, you need to run the docker build again.
-That will produce a new image with a different ID.
+That will produce a new image.

 When you started the docker image earlier, it tied up your git bash window.
 To avoid that, start the image using this magic:

-    sudo docker run {image_id} >/dev/null 2>&1 &
+    docker run ntripserver >/dev/null 2>&1 &

-(substituting your image ID)

-">/dev/null" connects the command's standard output to a special file that just discards anything written to it.
+">/dev/null" connects the command's standard output channel to a special file that just discards anything written to it.

 "2>&1" connects the standard error channel to whatever the standard output channel is connected to.
 That means that the docker image will run quietly.

-The "&" at the end of the command runs it in the background, so you get another prompt and you can issue more commands.
+The "&" at the end of the command runs it in the background, so you can issue more commands.in that window.

 The caster will run until something goes wrong and it dies, or until it's shut down.

 If you run "docker ps" again,
 you will see that the container ID is different.
 Running a docker image creates a new container.

-If something goes wrong, we need to find out what happened by looking at the log.

 The docker container is a complete separate Linux environment and if you know its container ID you can run commands in it.